 Your sub-branch should nominate a member to keep a regular eye on AEU campaigns and share any relevant news.
 Sub-branch reps also get weekly requests for action via the AEU Reps Bulletin.

 Campaigning doesn’t just mean reading and understanding, it means getting active.
 Sub-branches are the most important vehicle for generating member activity and creating a culture of engagement.

 The AEU offers a huge range of training and conferences to build member skills and knowledge.
 Click here to view what's coming up.

 Your sub-branch knows your workplace and your members best.
-There are plenty of other ways to engage your colleagues and increase AEU membership numbers and activity.
+There are plenty of creative ways to engage your colleagues and increase AEU membership numbers and activity.

-Remember, AEU officials are always available to visit your workplace to advise, assist or just chat about your ideas.
+Remember, AEU organisers are always available to visit your workplace to advise, assist or just chat about your ideas.
 We look forward to hearing from you!